Rust Cohle: Children in the woods

-Cohle and Hart work the case for three months, during which they trace the murder to Reggie Ledoux, a former Avoyelles prison cellmate of Lange's ex-husband, Charlie.
-They learn that Reggie manufactures crystal meth for an East Texas-based outlaw motorcycle club called the Iron Crusaders, whom Cohle has a history with from his time undercover.
-Cohle steals cocaine from the evidence lockup and meets with the Iron Crusaders while posing as a drug dealer representing a group from Mexico.
-Known to the bikers as "Crash", he reluctantly agrees to assist a group of them in a home invasion so the ringleader, Ginger, will lead them to Ledoux.
+Over the next three months, Cohle and Hart work the Lange murder with varying success.
+Through Dora's ex-husband Charlie, an inmate at Avoyelles prison, they identify former cellmate Reggie Ledoux as a prime suspect.
+Ledoux manufactures crystal meth for an East Texas-based outlaw motorcycle club called the Iron Crusaders, whom Cohle has a history with from his time undercover.
+Rust resurrects his undercover identity of 'Crash' and steals cocaine from the evidence lockup, enabling him to pose as a front man for a fake cartel consisting of former members of the Mexican Army.
+To protect his cover, he reluctantly agrees to assist a group of them in a home invasion so the ringleader, Ginger, will lead them to Ledoux.
 Accompanied by Cohle, the bikers poorly disguise themselves as police officers and attempt to rob a drug house in an African American housing project, which results in a shootout leaving several people dead.

-Cohle escapes and kidnaps Ginger who takes him to meet Reggie's cousin and partner, Dewall.
+During the robbery, Cohle takes Ginger hostage and forces him to set a meeting with Reggie's cousin and partner, Dewall.
 Dewall refuses Cohle's fake business offer and threatens to kill him if they were to cross paths again.
 Hart follows Dewall to their rural meth lab in the swamp and calls Cohle to provide the location.
 Hart and Cohle methodically search the property while side stepping various booby traps.
 When Hart discovers that the Ledoux partners have kidnapped and abused two children, a boy and a girl, he executes Reggie in a fit of rage.
 Dewall is killed after he flees and blows up on one of his own explosive booby traps.
-Cohle stages evidence to support the story that Reggie opened fire on them, forcing Hart to kill him in self-defense.
+Cohle stages evidence to support the story that Reggie opened fire on them with an AK-47 assault rifle, forcing Hart to kill him in self-defense.
 Afterwards the two are hailed as heroes, and receive commendations and promotions.
 Of the two children only the girl was rescued alive.